Zig and Zag (Australian performers): Jack Perry: Zig

-Doug McKenzie
+Doug McKenzie: Zag

 Douglas McKenzie (Zag) was born on 22 March 1918 in Gloucester, England.
 He later recalled that his father was "in heavy drama, graduated to producing, and finally wrote his own shows."
 His mother, Violet (née Viola Rene), was a soprano; the couple toured as a pantomime act and visited New Zealand before settling in Australia.
+Before 1939 McKenzie was a junior announcer on a Melbourne radio station known then as 3XY.

 McKenzie enlisted in the Australian Army on 12 July 1940 during World War II and, seven months after the fall of Singapore, became a prisoner of war at Changi.
-As a corporal, McKenzie, and another prisoner, Bill West, annually ran a mock version of the Melbourne Cup in the prison by using bull frogs.
-In 1942 his frog, Greenbottle, won the mock cup trophy: made of cardboard, which McKenzie cherished upon return to Australia in 1945 (see photo opposite).
+As a corporal, McKenzie and another prisoner, Bill West, annually ran a mock version of the Melbourne Cup in the prison by using bull frogs.
+In 1942 his frog, Greenbottle, won the mock cup trophy: made of cardboard, which McKenzie cherished upon return to Australia in 1945 (see photo above).
 He was discharged on 17 January 1946.

 Whilst appearing on-air as Zag, he also produced many programs for HSV7, including Club 7, Hold Everything and Junior Jamboree.
 In 2002 McKenzie was the inaugural recipient of Variety's Heart of Show Business Award.
 Doug Christie, chairman of Variety, the children's charity, said that McKenzie was awarded for his long service to "Melbourne's entertainment industry and his commitment to children's charity".
 McKenzie died on 4 August 2004, aged 86.